 However, our client did not immediately seek treatment (always a problem).
 Instead, she ignored her various aches and pains, figuring they’d get better.
 The next day, she felt worse.
 She went to her chiropractor.
 The chiropractor treated her for back pain and referred her to medical doctors for her other problems.
 Initially, treatment focused on her back, including physical therapy and cortisone injections.
 When she began to report strange balance problems, it was originally believed that she might have an ear infection.
 More studies revealed that, in fact, the Pennsylvania car accident had led to a group of head injury symptoms called “post-concussion syndrome.”

 The problem with the case?
 Government drivers get special immunity.
 Plus, our client had elected the limited tort option.
-The two things together meant we had to show more than fault and injury, we had to show that the injuries were severe or permanent.
+The two things together meant that we had to show more than fault and injury — we had to show that the injuries were severe or permanent.
 On top of that, the treatment and diagnosis of the head injury was delayed (as they often are).
 These things, together, meant that the insurance company for the defendant had ample room to create confusion and cause delay.

-We worked carefully with our client and the treating doctors to build a record that convinced the Pennsylvania insurance company that they were at risk of a significant verdict if the case went to trial.
+We worked carefully with our client and with the treating doctors to build a record that convinced the Pennsylvania insurance company that they were at risk of a significant verdict if the case went to trial.
 The case settled pre-trial.

-Head Injuries From Pennsylvania Car Accidents
+Head Injuries from Pennsylvania Car Accidents

-If you've suffered a head injury in a Pennsylvania car accident, the most important thing you can do is seek prompt medical care and follow your doctor's advice.
-Do not delay and do not assume your symptoms will just get better.
+If you’ve suffered a head injury in a Pennsylvania car accident, the most important thing you can do is seek prompt medical care and follow your doctor’s advice.
+Do not delay and do not assume that your symptoms will just get better.